IndyTechFellowship/Xtern-Matching/README.md

 1. Install Browserify globally with (npm install -g browserify)
 2. Navigate to the /Xtern-Matching/core/ directory and run "browserify app.js > bundle.js"

+##### Manual Grunt running (for minified CSS file generation)
+1. Install Grunt globally with (npm install -g grunt)
+2. Navigate to the /Xtern-Matching/core/ directory and run "grunt"

 #### npm install errors
 In the unlikely case Semantic UI has installation errors:
 ```bash